HiteshKore/GenomeProt/README.md

 | Transcript counts (transcript_counts.txt)   | TXT/CSV  | No  | Generated in Module 1, transcript counts per sample    |
 | Peptide intensities  | TXT  | No  | Peptide intensity data ‘report.pr_matrix.tsv’  |

-**Note:** This tool is interactiev and there is an option to download plots as a PDF.
+**Note:** This tool is interactive and there is an option to download plots as a PDF.